AvaAvarai/DCVis/README.md

 - Wheat Seed variety measurements -- 210 cases, 7 features, 3 classes
 - Wine chemical analysis measurements -- 4,898 cases, 11 features, 7 classes

-## Dataset requirements
+## Dataset Requirements

-- Format of .txt or .csv
-- Header row required
-- One label column denoted 'class' in header
+DCVis is designed to work with structured numerical datasets to ensure compatibility and optimal functionality.
+Here are the specific requirements for datasets used in DCVis:

+- **File Format**: The dataset must be in either `.txt` or `.csv` file format.
+- **Header Row**: Each dataset file must include a header row.
+The headers specify the names of the features and the label column.
+- **Label Column**: There must be one column specifically designated for labels, identified by the header name 'class'.
+- **Feature Columns**:
-- Any number of feature columns attribute name in header
+  - The number of feature columns can vary.
-- Features must be numerical data
+  - Each feature column must be labeled in the header.
+  - All data within feature columns must be numerical, as the software does not process textual or categorical data without pre-conversion to numerical formats.

+These requirements ensure that the data is properly recognized and processed by DCVis, facilitating accurate and meaningful visualizations.

 ## Visualizations Supported